IIJ Core Course: Using Information Derived from Intelligence to Generate Evidence for Terrorist Investigations and Prosecutions

 The main objectives of this IIJ Core Course were to:

-This successful second course followed a first iteration delivered in Malta in July 2019.
-The first course engaged more than 55 practitioners from Cameroon, Canada, Côte d’Ivoire, Ethiopia, Kenya, Lebanon, Mali, Malta, Morocco, Niger, Nigeria, Senegal, Sri Lanka, Switzerland, Tunisia, the United Kingdom and the United States.
-Participating practitioners examined and evaluated success factors, obstacles, and lessons learned, as well as strategies to facilitate the successful use of intelligence to generate evidence.
-The course provided a platform for judges, prosecutors and investigators to examine a series of 13 hypothetical scenarios based on real-world cases in which intelligence-derived evidence was used in criminal investigations and prosecutions.
+The first iteration of this course was delivered in Malta in July 2019 and engaged more than 55 practitioners from Cameroon, Canada, Côte d’Ivoire, Ethiopia, Kenya, Lebanon, Mali, Malta, Morocco, Niger, Nigeria, Senegal, Sri Lanka, Switzerland, Tunisia, the United Kingdom and the United States to examine and evaluate success factors, obstacles, and lessons learned, as well as strategies to facilitate the successful use of intelligence to generate evidence.
+The course provided a platform for judges, prosecutors, and investigators to examine a series of 13 hypothetical scenarios based on real-world cases in which intelligence-derived evidence was used in criminal investigations and prosecutions.

 For more information on the IIJ Core Course: Using Information Derived from Intelligence to Generate Evidence for Terrorist Investigations and Prosecutions, please contact IIJ Programme Manager Ms. Monique Kamies.